intazsaikia21/intazsaikia21/README.md

 ## Hi I'm Intajuddin Saikia👋
 🎓 Aspiring Data Analyst | Gen AI | Gauhati University B.E

+Professional with 6+ years in sales and business operations, skilled in SQL, Python, Power BI, and Advanced Excel through hands-on data analytics training.
+Combines strong business acumen with data analysis, modeling and visualization expertise to drive data-informed decisions — targeting a Data Analyst role.
 <!--
 **intazsaikia21/intazsaikia21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.